mattrglobal/sample-apps/postman/README.md

 ![Environment variables](./assets/postman-edit-env.png)

 * `baseUrl` replace `tenant` with your subdomain provided during tenant creation
-* `extUrl` if you intend to use extentions like the OIDC Bridge, replace `tenant` with your subdomain
+* `extUrl` if you intend to use extensions like the OIDC Bridge, replace `tenant` with your subdomain
 * `bearerToken` will be updated automatically using a Pre-request scripted at the Collection level (included)
 * `auth_url` & `auth_audience` can remain as-is
 * `auth_client_id` is your Client ID for authorization to the API